d3mash/photofeedApp/README.md

 ### TO-DO
 - [x] Upload
-- [х] Move to postgres from sqlite
+- [x] Move to postgres from sqlite
 - [ ] Delete
 - [ ] View for photos
 - [ ] Comments